Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Introduction

-\review[To accelerate the development of high-level FHE applications that operate directly on encrypted data, recent work has focused on dedicated programming frameworks that allow users to express programming intent directly in a general-purpose programming language, such as Go, Python, C++. ] {Immediately after its inception in 2009, FHE received criticism on its high computational overheads, which made it challenging at the time to employ in practical applications.
-Nevertheless, in the past decade significant improvements have been made that lead to improvements of several orders of magnitude.
-Improvements have been performed on various fronts: 1) Improvement of implementation of FHE libraries.
+In 2009, FHE received criticism on its high computational overheads, which made it challenging at the time to employ in practical applications.
+Improvements have since been performed on various fronts: 1) Improvement of implementation of FHE libraries.
 For example, HElib was recently overhauled to achieve almost $75 \times$ performance improvement \cite{cryptoeprint:2018:244}; 2) Hardware acceleration.
 The developers of nuFHE \cite{nuFHE} report about $100 \times$ acceleration over the software-based implementation of TFHE using GPU hardware.
 Meanwhile, F1, an ASIC accelerator for the BGV encryption scheme, outperforms software implementations by $5,400 \times$ \cite{f1}; 3) Dedicated programming frameworks.
-These frameworks allow users to express programming intent directly in a general-purpose programming language, such as Go, Python, C++.} For example, Lattigo~\cite{lattigop} implements BFV and CKKS schemes in the Go programming language.
+These frameworks allow users to express programming intent directly in a general-purpose programming language, such as Go, Python, C++.
+For example, Lattigo~\cite{lattigop} implements BFV and CKKS schemes in the Go programming language.
 PyFHE, PySEAL and Pyfhel~\cite{pyfhel} are frameworks providing Python interface to FHE operations. \eee\ framework \cite{e3eprint} offers custom C++ data types that can abstract the complexity of FHE library operations.
 As we observe, native modular arithmetic must be used for logic bit operations; hence program variables must be represented as a sequences of encrypted bits.
 In such case, \textit{all} programming operations are performed by evaluating Boolean circuits working on encrypted bits - ciphertexts.
-This transformation makes all computational operations slow, including addition and multiplication: they are evaluated as Boolean circuits consisting of many gates and each gate operation is composed of modular operations in the direct modular computation.
+This transformation makes all computational operations slow, including addition and multiplication.

 \innersection{Our contribution} In this work, our proposal is to leverage the properties of both (1) bit-level arithmetic (universal, but slower) and (2) modular arithmetic (faster, but not universal) within the same algorithm expressed as a C++ program with custom data types, which allows much better performance of general-purpose programs processing encrypted data.
 Towards that end, we extend the E3 programming framework \cite{e3eprint} and implement \emph{Bridging}, which enables the mixing of different arithmetic abstractions in the same C++ program that processes FHE data.
 The benefit of using our method is a significant application performance improvement, as we demonstrate with our experiments.